Civil Engineering is the first and the most ancient branch of Engineering to have flourished even before Anno Domini or the first century.

 The work of a civil engineer as Quantity Surveyor is mainly that of a consultant who is involved in finding solutions to minimize the costs of a project, while still keeping the required standards and quality.
 His job involves keeping track of labour cost escalation, if any, monitoring each step, making financial estimates for clients and advising them on legal and contractual matters.

 Some other career prospects for civil engineers include Sustainability Consultant, Roller Coaster Designer, Technical Content Writer, and Entrepreneur.

 Civil Engineers work in the building and construction industry and as Sustainability Consultant, they find sustainable solutions for the project that will have minimal impact on the environment.
 These solutions include, but are not limited to advising businesses on reducing wastage, intelligent buildings, green building, natural resource conservation, reducing carbon footprint, recycling, etc.

 Average Salary – $135,195

 If you are keen on writing, there is a great demand for technical content writers with IT companies.
 You could start your career as a freelancer as well.

 Engineering Geologists, Nuclear Engineers, etc. make other important and esteemed positions.
 However, it is better to make a career in these while staying in countries where they are more in demand, for example – The United States

 Engineering geologists are civil engineers who are responsible for assessing the integrity of soil, rock, groundwater and other natural conditions, before the commencement of the work.
-They advise on the procedures required for such developments and the suitability of appropriate construction materials.
+They advise on the procedures required for such developments and the suitability of appropriate construction materials and recommend foundation designs, SBC,.
 The role is to identify and deal with geological factors that could affect engineering works.